 Irony vs Sarcasm

+Knowing the difference between irony and sarcasm can be useful to anyone.
 Irony and sarcasm are both techniques used in communication, either verbal or written, wherein the speakers or the writers express words even if they do not mean them literally.
 Oftentimes, they mean the exact opposite of what they say or write.
 Both are used in our daily lives.

 Irony is a figure of speech as defined in the English Grammar.
 The one using it usually does not mean the words literally.
 Some dictionaries say that irony states the exact opposite of the word used.
 The types of irony include verbal, dramatic and situational.
-Take this for example; when one is overdressed for the occasion, you may hear someone say, “Such a nice get-up, way over the top.”
+Take this for example: when one is overdressed for the occasion, you may hear someone say, “Such a nice get-up, way over the top.”

 Sarcasm, on the other hand, does not have any other purpose than causing embarrassment and insult.
 Bullies usually speak sarcastically.
 Sarcastic words are used to offend the other party, usually directed to a person whom the speaker does not like or hates.
 Sarcastic words are delivered in not so good tones; usually, the speaker would sound mean and mocking.
 Sarcasm is usually directed to the person whom the speaker hates.